The Ultimate Guide to Ice Water Hash

 Video Article Summary

-Ice water hash goes by many names: bubble hash, ice hash, wet sift.
+Ice water hash goes by many names: bubble hash, ice hash, wet sift, or wet hash.
 But no matter what you call it, it amounts to one of the purest cannabis concentrates available.
 You can dab it, sprinkle it over your joints, or even use it to create edibles at home.
-If you’ve been making hash by hand the old-fashioned way, you might want to consider a few of the reasons why ice water hash has become so popular.
+If you’ve been making hash by hand the old-fashioned way, you might want to consider a few of the reasons why ice water hash, also known as wet hash, has become so popular.

 What Is Ice Water Hash?

-With ice water extraction, the cannabis is submerged in ice water.
-The water is agitated to release the trichomes, which are then collected into different-sized filters—or bubble bags—and dried.
+With ice water extraction, the cannabis is submerged in ice water and agitated to release the trichomes, which are then collected into different-sized filters — or a series of mesh bags and dried.
 When done properly, this extraction method results in much cleaner hash with little to no plant material or contamination.
 The highest-quality 5- and 6-star full-melt hash is typically created using ice water extraction.

 Ice water hash can be made by hand or using specialized machinery.
-The simple method relies on buckets filled with ice water and a few bubble bags for filtration.
+The simple method relies on buckets filled with ice cubes and water and a few bubble bags for filtration.
 This is an inexpensive way to make bubble hash, and it’s highly recommended for beginners.
 If you’re looking to create the purest full-melt hash, though, you’ll want to invest in some specialized equipment like a water extraction machine and a reverse osmosis system to purify the water.
+Line the bucket with a bag or filter and continue lining with the rest of the bags from smallest to largest.
+The largest micron bag should be the one on top.

 Dry Ice Hash vs Bubble Hash